sarveshmann/cse15l-lab-reports/lab_report_3.md

         citing the APPROVe trial in support of their position.
 Because there is no established
 ```

-**Explanation:** Here the command `grep -i` searches for the pattern that matches the given pattern *"appro"* in the text file and prints out the lines that contains it.
-Notice, the case of the letters do not matter here, as the command found it even tho, in the text, the pattern is in uppercase letters.
+**Explanation:** Here the command `grep -i` searches for the given pattern *"appro"* in the text file and prints out the lines that contain it.
+Notice, the case of the letters do not matter here, as the command found the pattern even though the it is in uppercase letters in the actual text.

 > Example #2